On my own at Iguazu Falls, Argentina

 Beer for one (and selfies) in Chitwan National Park, Nepal

 However, I also think it’s totally okay if you don’t want to be a solo traveller.
-In fact, I have a bit of a secret: I often travel solo because I couldn’t find anyone to go with me.
+In fact, I have a bit of a secret: I often travel solo because I couldn’t find anyone to go with me… maybe their schedule didn’t work or their budget didn’t align with mine, but I wanted to go on the trip anyway.
 That’s not always the case – I often plan trips without even considering asking someone else to come with me, because I really do love solo travel.
 I wouldn’t take back my months travelling on my own through Europe, Asia, Central America, or South America for anything, and I’ll continue to travel on my own.

 Christmas beers with my sister Zalie in Vienna, Austria